illustrated-machine-learning/illustrated-machine-learning.github.io/README.md

 To do:

-- [ ] Define index (structure & components)
+- [x] Define index (structure & components)
-- [ ] Define contacts (structure & components)
-- [ ] Define "page" organization.
+- [x] Define "page" organization.
 Should we use one single page to which we change the png ref?
-- [ ] Fix the ".md" ref.
-From pages/*.html it is not reachable
+- [x] Fix the ".md" ref.
+From pages/*.html it is not reachable -> use absolute refs
+- [ ] Make the website responsive